Frequently Asked Questions

 How can I locate other early childhood programs and openings in the community?

-Families should contact the ERC Resource & Referral office for assistance in locating child care openings in Douglas and surrounding counties.
-ERC is regulated by the Kansas Department of Health and Environment and does not charge for this service.
+Families can contact ChildCare Aware of Eastern Kansas for assistance in locating child care openings in Douglas and surrounding counties.
+Child Care Aware of Eastern Kansas helps people find solutions for childcare needs; connects families and expecting mothers with helpful information and community resources; and assists early learning programs with their services to children and families.
+Child Care Aware of Eastern Kansas is regulated by the Kansas Department of Health and Environment and does not charge for this service.
 They also provide parents with information about how to identify quality programs and interviewing child care providers.
-ERC is located at 1710 SW 10th Avenue, Suite 215, Topeka, KS 66604 or can be reached at 1-800-279-2372.